 - Wait Times (Sum.)
+It displays the total time Oracle spent waiting for the latch to become available - It displays the total time Oracle spent waiting for the latch to become available.

+Latch Miss Ratio

-It displays the total time Oracle spent waiting for the latch to become available. - Latch Miss Ratio It displays the number of requests to get a latch which were unsuccessful.
-It includes Willing to Wait Miss Ratio - and No Wait Miss Ratio.
-Latch Misses
+- It displays the number of requests to get a latch which were unsuccessful.
+It includes Willing to Wait Miss Ratio and No Wait Miss Ratio.

+- Latch Misses